 Published primarily for their content, but may include illustrations and photo sections.
 Sub-categories include—but are not limited to—(i) hardcover fiction; (ii) hardcover nonfiction; (iii) adult graphic novel; (iv) cookbook; (v) poetry; and (vi) quality paperback.

 Designed to maximize their illustrative appeal.
 Subject matter may be highly specialized or of a general nature.
-Sub-categories include—but are not limited to—(i) fine art under $75; (ii) fine art over $75; (iii) general; (iv); gift; and (v) photography.
+Sub-categories include—but are not limited to—(i) fine art; (ii) gift; and (iii) photography.

 Primarily for young readers and may vary in subject matter.
 They might be highly illustrated or have innovative nontraditional elements.
 They may also feature attachments that support the editorial content and promote participation and experimentation.
 Elements intended to support the editorial content of these books must be incorporated into the book or be physically attached.
 Sub-categories include—but are not limited to—(i) hardcover picture fiction; (ii) hardcover picture nonfiction; (iii) hardcover young adult fiction; (iv) hardcover young adult nonfiction; (v) novelty; and (vi) young adult graphic novel.